 For the tiny processors used in identification tags, wireless sensors, and microcontrollers that control a car's door locks and brakes, security is complicated.
 They have little computing power and memory to reserve for digital protection.

 SecureRF is trying to make it easier for these embedded devices to authenticate each other and encrypt sensitive information.
-Louis Parks, the company's chief executive, said in an interview that it could fit cryptography algorithms onto 8-bit and 16-bit processors.
+Louis Parks, the company's chief executive, said in an interview with Electronic Design that it could fit cryptography algorithms onto 8-bit and 16-bit processors.

-The security firm, founded in 2004, built cryptography that can authenticate these simple processors in milliseconds.
-"With 8-bit or 16-bit processors, we weren’t thinking about security until someone could take control of the brakes in my car with them," Parks told Electronic Design.
-The interview is edited and condensed below.
+The company, which was founded in 2004, built cryptography that can authenticate these simple processors in milliseconds.
+"With 8-bit or 16-bit processors, we weren’t thinking about security until someone could take control of the brakes in my car with them," Parks said.
+Our interview with Parks is edited and condensed below.

 What we are doing specifically is securing the edge points of the Internet of Things.
 Let’s pretend we don’t need security at those edge points.
 Well, I put a little piece of malware inside data going into the network and then I move my malware all around so I can infect everything.